Smoothing discrete Morse theory: Introduction

 In 2000, Forman published a combinatorial version of Morse theory, which applies to arbitrary simplicial complexes --- hence in particular to triangulations of manifolds.
-Simplifying a bit Forman's definition, a discrete Morse function is a map $f : C \rightarrow \mathbb{Q}$ that satisfies three properties: \begin{compactenum}[(i)] \item (Monotonicity) If $\sigma \subset \tau$, then $f(\sigma) \le f(\tau)$. \item (Semi-injectivity) For each $q \in \mathbb{Q}$, the cardinality of $f^{-1} (q)$ is at most $2$. \item (Genericity) If $f(\sigma) = f(\tau)$, then either $\sigma \subset \tau$ or $\tau \subset \sigma$. \end{compactenum} If one defines \emph{critical faces} as the faces at which $f$ is injective, Forman discovered that critical faces determine the triangulation up to homotopy, exactly like in Morse theory:
+Simplifying a bit Forman's definition, a discrete Morse function on a simplicial complex $C$ is a map $f : C \rightarrow \mathbb{Q}$ that satisfies three properties: \begin{compactenum}[(i)] \item (Monotonicity) If $\sigma \subset \tau$, then $f(\sigma) \le f(\tau)$. \item (Semi-injectivity) For each $q \in \mathbb{Q}$, the cardinality of $f^{-1} (q)$ is at most $2$. \item (Genericity) If $f(\sigma) = f(\tau)$, then either $\sigma \subset \tau$ or $\tau \subset \sigma$. \end{compactenum} If one defines \emph{critical faces} as the faces $\sigma$ at which $f$ is injective (i.e.\ the cardinality of $f^{-1} (f(\sigma))$ is equal to $1$), Forman discovered that it suffices to look at critical faces to understand the starting complex up to homotopy, exactly like in Morse theory:

-\begin{theorem} [Forman~\cite{FormanUSER}] If some $d$-dimensional simplicial complex $C$ admits a discrete Morse function $f:C\rightarrow\mathbb{Q}$ that has $c_i$ critical faces of dimension $i$ ($i=0,\ldots, d$), then $C$ is homotopy equivalent to a cell complex with $c_i$ $i$-cells. \end{theorem}
+\begin{theorem} [Forman~\cite{FormanUSER}] If some $d$-dimensional simplicial complex $C$ admits a discrete Morse function $f:C\rightarrow\mathbb{Q}$ that has $c_i$ critical faces of dimension $i$ ($i=0,\ldots, d$), then $C$ is homotopy equivalent to a cell complex with $c_i$ cells of dimension $i$. \end{theorem}

-Let us shorten the assumption above as ``$C$ has \emph{discrete Morse vector} $\mathbf{c}=(c_0, \ldots, c_d)$''; as before, the discrete Morse vector bounds coordinate-wise the Betti vector from above.
-This leads naturally to the following problem.
+Let us shorten the assumption above as ``$C$ has \emph{discrete Morse vector} $\mathbf{c}=(c_0, \ldots, c_d)$''; as before, the discrete Morse vector does not determine the homotopy type of $C$, but it bounds coordinate-wise the Betti vector of $C$ from above.
+This naturally leads to the following problem.

 \begin{problem} What is the relation between Morse vectors and discrete Morse vectors on a fixed topological manifold? \end{problem}

 A first important contribution to this problem came in 2010 from Gallais: